szczyglis-dev/py-gpt/README.md

 - `config.json` - holds the main configuration settings.
 - `models.json` - stores models configurations.
 - `capture` - a directory for captured images from camera
+- `css` - a directory for CSS stylesheets (user override)
 - `history` - a directory for history logs in `.txt` format.
 - `img` - a directory for images generated with `DALL-E 3` and `DALL-E 2`, saved as `.png` files.
+- `locale` - a directory for locales (user override)
 - `output` - a directory for output files and files downloaded/generated by GPT.
 - `presets` - a directory for presets stored as `.json` files.
-- `db.sqlite` - database with contexts
+- `db.sqlite` - database with contexts and notepads data

 ---